danschultzer/phoenix_oauth2_provider/README.md

 Get an OAuth 2 provider running in your Phoenix app with controllers, views and models in just two minutes.

+> This version requires Phoenix 1.3 or higher.
+If you use a previous Phoenix version, please use v0.2.0 instead.

 ## Installation

 Add PhoenixOauth2Provider to your list of dependencies in `mix.exs`: